wstueve/Twitter-BernardBoys-Sales-Bot/README.md

 [[Back to contents]](https://github.com/WilliamAmbrozic/Twitter-Cardano-NFT-Sales-Bot#contents)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This bot is 100% free to use.
 Use of this bot for your project is encouraged. **No credit is needed for the creator**; however, please credit [opencnft.io](https://api.opencnft.io/1/) (data provider) according to their preference (check link).
 If you find this bot useful and insist on crediting the creator, you can add @williamambrozic in the bot's Twitter bio or have the bot follow @williamambrozic on Twitter.
-Thank you 🙂

 ## Find Me